-The Country Representative's principal responsibility will be development, oversight and management of DCHA/OTI's Pakistan country program.
+The Country Representative's principal responsibility will be development, oversight and management of DCHA/OTI's Afghanistan country program.
 The incumbent will be called upon to represent OTI's mission and programs to senior-level government officials, in-country visitors, senior officials from other bilateral donors, international organizations, and local government officials.
-The Country Representative will oversee a team of at least 4 USPSCs, several national staff, and a significant number of implementing partner staff in at least 7 different locations across the country, including Islamabad, Peshawar, Karachi, and Lahore.